I’m currently participating in the Peace Education Program (PEP), and six weeks in, it’s been a transformational experience.

 “I’m grateful to be alive”.

 All of the above affirmations should be celebrated.
-But for some reason, they just weren’t sticking for me.
+But for some reason, they weren’t resonating with me.

-In between being alive and dying, it was his breath that changed.
+In between being alive and passing, it was his breath that changed.
 It was the breath that the medical team was trying to control.

 It is the breath that keeps us alive.
 Simple as that.